 There are many ways to volunteer to Lhasa Happy Homes.
 Fostering is our greatest need, but we also could use help with transporting dogs, assisting at adoption events, scouting shelters, fundraising, website assistance….if you have a talent, we can use you!

-We do not have a public viewing facility; however, we hold weekly adoption events at Rover Kennels.
-Check our calendar for changes and cancellations due to holidays or weather.
+We do not have a public viewing facility; however, we hold bi-monthly adoption events in Santa Monica.
+Please check our calendar for changes and cancellations due to holidays or weather.

 Metered street parking.

-Bring a copy of your application and pictures of your home/yard if we have not yet done a home visit.
+Please bring pictures or video of your home/yard if we have not yet done a home visit (preferred).

 And…don’t forget to bring your dog(s), if you have any.
 They make the final decision!